Original publication 2016 | Updated July 2019

 If your child is constipated, you know how distracting that can be during the day.
-My guess is you want to know how to provide constipation relief… fast.
+My guess is you want to provide relief… fast.

-You may want to know how to treat constipation naturally, so that you and your child can move those difficult to pass stools, and get back to normal (literally, and figuratively).
+You may want to know how to treat constipation naturally, so that you and your child can move those difficult to pass stools, and get back to normal bowel movements (literally, and figuratively).

-In this article, we’ll talk about constipation, normal bowel movements, why kids get constipated and how to use food and other natural remedies to relieve it.
+In this article, we’ll talk about constipation, normal bowel movements, why kids get constipated and natural constipation relief techniques such as natural laxatives and other home remedies.

 Kate’s son used to “get sick” right after eating breakfast and just before he boarded the bus for school.
 Nary a morning passed that he didn’t complain of a tummy ache.

 Kate thought he was lactose intolerant since his tummy aches seemed to happen after he ate cereal with milk.
 Eventually, she took him to the doctor and an ultrasound was done.

 It turns out her son was trying NOT to go during the day at school.
 And, he wasn’t taking the time in the morning to go to the bathroom.

 When she came to me, Kate was clear she didn’t wanted to relieve her son’s constipation.
 She wanted to know whether she could use natural laxatives for her child, and the most effective ways to quickly relieve his constipation.